-To earn a Certificate in Criminal Law, a student must complete the eighty-six semester hours required for the Juris Doctor degree and must satisfy all JD requirements.
-Within the elective course work required for the JD, a student must complete 9 hours of required courses and 6 hours of elective courses from the listed criminal law courses.
-All courses are 3 credits unless otherwise indicated.
-Criminal Law and Evidence do not count toward the Certificate.
-Certificate courses may not be audited.
+To earn a Certificate in Criminal Law, a student must complete the 86 semester hours required for the Juris Doctor degree and must satisfy all JD requirements.
+Within the elective course work required for the JD, a student must complete 15 credit hours from the listed criminal law courses, including three required courses.

 An applicant must earn a minimum GPA of 3.00 in the Certificate courses.
 If a student takes more than 15 hours of courses from the approved list, all grades earned in those courses will be factored into the minimum 3.00 GPA requirement for the Certificate.

 Previously taught courses, courses offered in other DePaul Colleges, and new courses and seminars that may be added to the curriculum may qualify for the Certificate with approval.

 Students may apply for only one Certificate.